A Guide to Instrumentation

 No matter which type of instrument is used to check environmental gas concentrations, regular monitoring should be performed because a contaminant’s level of combustibility or toxicity might increase even if it initially appears to be low or non-existent.
 In addition, oxygen deficiency can occur unexpectedly.

-When testing permit-required spaces for acceptable entry conditions, always test in the
+When testing permit-required spaces for acceptable entry conditions, always test in the following order:

 - Oxygen content